 - Staff to return to the City Council as soon as feasible with different options to amend applicable plans to achieve the above-referenced policy goal.

-Public Safety Commissioner George Nickel came to speak during public comment and touted the obvious safety benefits.
+Public Safety Commissioner George Nickel spoke during public comment and touted the obvious safety benefits.
 But he hoped residents would be surveyed to see how many would be willing to give up driving through town if the protected infrastructure is developed.
 He doesn’t see much environmental benefit if people remain unwilling to give up their cars.

 “For Anyone who’s tried to ride their bike on West Hollywood’s painted bike lanes, it becomes immediately apparent how little safety they provide,” said resident Parker Friedrich.
 “Our city has the capacity to be a great city for bicycle use,” he continued, “Most people like riding their bikes; most people don’t want to die while doing it.
 It’s not complicated,” he concluded in support of the proposal.